launchdarkly/rust-eventsource-client/README.md

 * tokio-based streaming client.
 * Supports setting custom headers on the HTTP request (e.g. for endpoints requiring authorization).

-### Not yet implemented

 * Retry for failed connections.
-* Reconnection if connection is interrupted.
+* Reconnection if connection is interrupted, with exponential backoff.

 ## Stability